-AI conversational agents can become an innovative addition to a retailer’s in-store experience.
+Artificial intelligence in retail is also about creating personalized experiences for retailer’s in-store, this can be done by utilizing conversational agents who can become an innovative addition to a retail industry's digital experience.
 AI can provide new, personalized ways to engage with customers – freeing associates to focus on those with more complex questions.

 The cosmetics industry provides two intriguing examples of what’s possible.
 Olay has an AI-powered Skin Advisor feature, which analyzes skin based on an uploaded selfie and a customer’s self-reported skin care preferences.
 The AI determines the user’s “skin age” and then recommends products based on those results.

-L’Occitane en Provence uses another form of AI – facial recognition software – to serve up relevant products as customers approach the store.
+L’Occitane en Provence uses another form of AI – facial recognition software – to serve up relevant products / product recommendations as customers approach the store.
 After installing the solution, stores experienced a 36% bump in conversion, illustrating AI’s potential as a new member of a store “workforce.”

 Even if you aren’t selling cosmetics, you can deploy AI as part of your team.
 How might these technologies serve as an extension of your sales team?